 And Craeg…*dreamy sigh* this male is amazing.
 He’s not from a rich family but he is strong, determined prideful and a bit stubborn.
 In many ways, he reminds me of Zsadist, John Matthew and Rehvenge.
 Craeg’s characteristics are similar to theirs but he is clearly his own character.
 He is also brilliantly crafted and was made for Paradise.
 Their romance was very steamy and I loved watching them both fall.

 Marissa and Butch also have a storyline in the book and it’s pretty serious.
 Some past and current issues are plaguing the couple and it takes a lot of strength, courage and determination in order to set things to rights.
 Vishous, as always, is by Butch’s side and brings his wisdom and overt sexiness to the story.
 Doc Jane and the rest of the medical staff have a few honorable mentions as well as Tohr and Rhage.
 The ladies of the mansion have a girls’ night and it is hilarious!
 And then there’s Lassiter who titillates and disgusts us with a few “unusual” apparel choices J

 I’ll say it again, reading BLOOD KISS was like coming home again.
 It was so comforting and so wonderful.
 The entire book is amazing.
 I laughed several times as well as teared up at a few places and was left with feelings of peace and contentment.

 Readers will fall in love with this new series and be clamoring for more!

-I was gifted an eBook copy from the publisher via Net Galley in exchange for an honest review.
+I was gifted a copy of the book in exchange for an honest review.
 All conclusions reached are my own.